DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 ## Where to go for help?

 How did I know about the `-l` and `-a` options?
-Is there a manual we can look at for help when we need help?
-There is a very helpful manual for most UNIX
-commands: `man` (if you've ever heard of a "man page" for something, this is what it is).
+Is there a manual we can look at when we need help?
+There is a very helpful manual for most UNIX commands: `man` (if you've ever heard of a "man page" for something, this is what it is).

 ```
 $ man ls